What to do in an emergency

 It will be in place for the life of the dam, with reviews scheduled every five years and updates made as necessary.

 - Preparation: monitoring any incoming flows into the dam to provide advance warning of possible floods.
 Setting up reporting and co-ordination plans with NZ Police and Civil Defence.

 - Activation: how issues are identified and responses begun.

 - Response: a contact flowchart and plan for who does what to respond to the issues.

 - Monitoring: when and how monitoring is undertaken.

-- Notification/warnings: In the highly unlikely event that an emergency is declared (often even then only as a precaution), maps showing which areas might flood are used to implement emergency services’ evacuation plans.
+- Notification/warnings: in the highly unlikely event an emergency is declared (often even then only as a precaution), maps showing which areas might flood are used to implement emergency services’ evacuation plans.